mosip/documentation/docs/compliance-tool-kit.md

 ## Compliance Tool Kit Portal

 To set up the Compliance Tool Kit, refer to [How to set up CTK](https://docs.mosip.io/1.2.0/modules/compliance-tool-kit/how-to-guides/ctk-setup-steps).

 To use the CTK portal, refer to the [Compliance Tool Kit User Guide](https://docs.mosip.io/1.2.0/modules/compliance-tool-kit/ctk-user-guide).

 ## Build and deploy

-To access the build and read through the deployment instructions, refer to [deployment guide].
+To access the build and read through the deployment instructions, refer to the [deployment guide].

 ## Configurations

-For details related to Compliance Tool Kit configurations, refer to [compliance tool kit configuration document](https://github.com/mosip/mosip-compliance-toolkit/tree/0.0.9-B1).
+For details related to the Compliance Tool Kit configurations, refer to [Compliance Tool Kit configuration document](https://github.com/mosip/mosip-compliance-toolkit/tree/0.0.9-B1).

 ## Developer Guide